 For display calibration, look up tables (LUTs) intended for the make and model of displays used on your workstation need to be specified.
 The package distribution includes a LUT-Library with generic LUTs for various display models.
 This library is commonly searched to retrieve the required LUT.
 For display models that are not in the library, a gray palette needs to be obtained using a supported photometer.
 A LUT is then generated from the measured palette and a configuration file is edited.

 For QC measures, the essential tools are distributed in a folder that does not require installation.
 Typically this folder will be accessed from a USB memory device or network storage where a menu application is executed to select the desired application.

 Package Release 5D now provides support for installation and use on Microsoft Windows 10 operating systems.
 The location of the LUT-Library and configuration files that need to be edited has been changed to the C:/Users/Public folder to conform with the current Microsoft policy regarding files installed in the Program Files folder.

 The development of pacsDisplay applications began in 2002.
 The first public package, Release 3H, was organized in 2006 and made available on request under the Gnu general public license.
-Since then, Henry Ford Health System has made use of the programs for enterprise PACS workstation and within Radiology.
-Beginning with Package Release 5A, a more formal Open Source Project team is being formed with software distributed from an Open Source repository at GitHub.
+Since then, Henry Ford Health System has made use of the programs for enterprise PACS workstation and within radiology.
+Beginning with Package Release 5A, a more formal Open Source Project effort is being formed with software distributed from an Open Source repository at GitHub.
 The project roadmap includes new features for color calibration and ICC profiles.